Mike Hughes (daredevil): Background

 Hughes spent his childhood in Oklahoma City.
 He soon acquired an interest in motorcycle racing.

 In 2002, Hughes set a Guinness World Record with a 103 ft jump in a Lincoln Town Car stretch limousine.
 He stated during an interview with the Associated Press in 2018 that he had planned to run for Governor of California.

-At the time of his death, Hughes lived in Apple Valley, California.
+At the time of his death, Hughes had no close relatives, and lived by himself in Apple Valley, California.

 Rocket launches

 2014 launch

 According to the Associated Press, Hughes built his first crewed rocket on January 30, 2014, and flew 1374 ft in just over one minute over Winkelman, Arizona.
 According to CBC News, Hughes collapsed after the landing and it took him three days to recover.
 Hughes stated that the injuries suffered from the flight put him in a walker for two weeks.
 There was no video of Hughes entering the rocket and there were doubts that he was in it when it launched.
+Hughes collaborated with Waldo Stakes to design steam rockets.